 - Lower eggs into enough boiling water to cover them by an inch and let them boil for 30 seconds.

-- Cover pan and reduce heat to low; let simmer 11 minutes.
+- Cover pan and reduce heat to low; let simmer 9 minutes (11 minutes for fully firm yolk).

 - Transfer eggs immediately to an ice bath and let cool 15 minutes.